equinor/ert/docs/rst/manual/keywords/index.rst

 		ANALYSIS_SET_VAR A1 ENKF_TRUNCATION 0.95
 		ANALYSIS_SET_VAR A2 ENKF_TRUNCATION 0.98

+.. _iter_case:
+.. topic:: ITER_CASE

+        Case name format - iterated ensemble smoother.
+		By default, this value is set to `ITERATED_ENSEMBLE_SMOOTHER%d`.

+.. _iter_count:
+.. topic:: ITER_COUNT

+        Number of iterations - iterated ensemble smoother.
+		Default is 4.

+.. _iter_retry_count:
+.. topic:: ITER_RETRY_COUNT

+        Number of retries for a iteration - iterated ensemble smoother.
+		Defaults to 4.

+.. _max_resample:
+.. topic:: MAX_RESAMPLE

+        How many times should ERT resample & retry a simulation.
+		Default is 1.

+.. _max_submit:
+.. topic:: MAX_SUBMIT

+        How many times should the queue system retry a simulation.
+		Default is 2.

+.. _single_node_update:
+.. topic:: SINGLE_NODE_UPDATE

+        Splits the dataset into individual parameters.

 **Developing analysis modules**

 In the analysis module the update equations are formulated based on familiar